StephanGeorg/url-exists-deep/README.md

 # url-exists-deep [![npm version](https://badge.fury.io/js/url-exists-deep.svg)](https://badge.fury.io/js/url-exists-deep)

-A deeper node library to determine if a url exists.
+A deeper determination if an URL exists.

+It tests for:

++ Domain available and accessible
++ Url available and accessible
++ Redirect available and accessible

 url-exists-deep was developed for performance and accuracy.
-To check whether a url exists or not a HEAD request is sent, because this is much faster then a GET.
+To check whether a url exists and is publicly accessible or not a HEAD request is sent, because this is much faster then a GET.
 Most hosts are responding correct.
 If the host responses with a 403 Forbidden a GET request with User-Agent and Accept header is sent.